mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 }
 ```

-Here's how you can do it in JavaScript.
+Here's how you do it in JavaScript.

 ```ts:media.ts showLineNumbers
 import { browser } from '$app/environment'